 The Liver Cancer Program at the Icahn School of Medicine at Mount Sinai is situated in New York City, the most ethnically diverse city in the United States.
-Our Center sits on the edge of Harlem, a community with a predominantly Afro-American and Hispanic population in which the incidence of HCC approaches 20 per 100,000, similar to that observed in high-incidence countries like China.
-Mount Sinai has developed an extensive outreach program that conducts screening and surveillance throughout our catchment area in underserved communities including neighborhoods with predominantly Chinese, Pakistani, and Egyptian populations as well as in Harlem.
-We have a long-standing interest in liver cancer at Mount Sinai that dates back to the creation of the specialty of Hepatology by Mount Sinai icons Hans Popper and Fenton Schaffner, which was accelerated greatly with the creation of the Liver Transplant Program, the first in New York State, in 1988.
+The institution and program are located within Spanish Harlem, a community with a predominantly African-American and Hispanic populations, in which the incidence of HCC approaches 20-30 per 100,000, similar to that observed in high-incidence countries like China, as opposed to 5-9 cases per 100,000 in the US.
+Mount Sinai has developed an extensive outreach program that conducts screening and surveillance throughout our catchment area in underserved communities surrounding our institution, but also including neighborhoods with predominantly Chinese, Korean, Pakistani, and Egyptian populations.
+There is a long-standing interest in liver cancer at Mount Sinai that dates to the creation of the specialty of Hepatology by Mount Sinai icons Hans Popper and Fenton Schaffner, which was accelerated greatly with the creation of the Liver Transplant Program, the first in New York State, in 1988.